Stadion der Freundschaft (Frankfurt (Oder))

-The Stadion der Freundschaft is a multi-purpose stadium in Frankfurt (Oder), Germany, with a capacity of 12,000.
+Stadion der Freundschaft ("Stadium of Friendship") is a multi-purpose stadium in Frankfurt (Oder), Germany, with a capacity of 12,000.

 History

 The stadium was built in commemoration of the 700th anniversary of the city of Frankfurt (Oder).
 The opening game in the stadium was a match between SG Dynamo Frankfurt and Gwardia-Wisła Kraków on 15 July 1953 in front of a record 25,000 fans.

 International matches

 Before German reunification, the Stadion der Freundschaft hosted two friendlies of the East Germany national football team.
-After the fall of the Berlin Wall, the German Football Association staged two qualifying games for the UEFA European Under-21 Football Championships.
+After the fall of the Berlin Wall, the German Football Association staged two qualifying games for the UEFA European Under-21 Championships.

 Athletics

 On 22 September 1968, the East German athlete Margitta Gummel recorded a shot put world record (18.87 metres) at the Stadion der Freundschaft.

 Current status

 Nowadays the stadium is in a state of disrepair.
 The original floodlights as well as the scoreboard had to be taken down in 2000 due to a public safety risk.